schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 }
 ```

-Assuming we want to authorize users that already exist within our AAD, we create a varible containing the UPNs of these users:
+Assuming that we want to authorize users that already exist within our AAD, we create a variable containing the UPNs of these users:

 ```hcl
 variable "avd_user_upns" {